Study a Master in Theology, Philosophy, or Culture Studies

 Philosophy of Data and Digital Society1 year English Starts end of August and end of January

-Datafication and digitalization are transforming our world into a digital society.
-Examine the impact of this technological transformation on social institutions, science, our work, our daily lives, and even our friendships.
+Examine the impact of datafication and digitalization on social institutions, science, our work, our daily lives, and even our friendships.
 Reflect on fundamental ethical and political questions that arise.
 Learn how you can help shape a morally acceptable digital social world.

 Philosophy of Humanity and Culture1 year English Starts end of August and end of January